Ibrahim al-Hamdi: Early life and career

-Ibrahim was born in Qattab, Ibb.
-His oldest brother said that Ibrahim was one day in his early childhood playing near the pond filled with water with his father Mohammed Al-Hamdi.
-When he approached closer to the edge and began to touch the water, he saw his image on the surface of the water net pool.
-Then he mistakenly tried to save his reflection, believing it to be a drowning man because of his childhood innocence, causing him to slide in the pool; luckily some of his family members were there to save him after his stomach filled with water.
+Ibrahim al-Hamdi was born in Qattab, Ibb in southwestern Yemen.
+His family was from the Banu Hamdan tribe.

-In his adulthood - specifically in its infancy- he was an associate for his father, who worked as a judge.
-His father taught him everything about Islamic law while he was studying in the Aviation College to become a pilot, but did not complete his studies and continued working with his father as a judge in the court of Dhamar in the reign of Imam Ahmed Yahya Hamid al-Din where he raised much controversy and attention.
+In his early adulthood he was an associate for his father, who worked as a judge.
+His father taught him about Islamic law while he was studying in the Aviation College to become a pilot, but did not complete his studies and continued working with his father as a judge in the court of Dhamar during the reign of Imam Ahmed Yahya Hamid al-Din where he raised much controversy and attention.